War is exacerbating food prices and shortages abroad, especially for food insecure nations

 Before the invasion, it was assumed that about 24 million tons of wheat sown last fall would be shipped out of Ukraine starting in the summer, said Joe Glauber, senior research fellow at the International Food Policy Research Institute in Washington and former USDA chief economist.
 The USDA has downgraded that to 20 million, but Glauber said he has heard it could be as little as 6 or 7 million, “with Russia cutting most of the rail lines down from the main wheat-producing areas to the port, to Odessa and on that side of Crimea.”

 While two-thirds of the Russian wheat and barley had already been exported, the remaining is in storage facilities inland and at ports, with some already loaded on ships, according to Rabobank, a Dutch banking firm.
-Currently in the Azov Sea, there are 30 ships loaded with wheat and sunflower seeds that were expected to sail for Turkey, said Erkut Sonmez, a professor of supply chain management at the University of Nebraska-Lincoln.
+Currently in the Azov Sea, there are 30 ships loaded with wheat and sunflower seeds that were expected to sail for Turkey, said Erkut Sonmez, a professor of supply chain management at the University of Nebraska at Lincoln.
 They cannot sail, since Russia has banned trade ships in the Azov Sea, although Turkey’s leaders have made appeals.

 Egypt has government subsidies and can buy wheat from alternative sources to cushion the blow, but smaller countries such as Lebanon are in a more delicate situation, said Glauber with the Food Policy Research Institute.
 He said Lebanon is a “huge wheat importer.”